epopenda/MachineLearning/README.md

-# MachineLearning
+## MachineLearning

-test repo for machine learning course
+* test repo for machine learning course
+* Is this a list?